Satisfactory Academic Progress

 Federal regulations (General Provision CRF 668.1) require that Cornell University review the academic progress of students who apply for and/or receive financial assistance.
 SAP is comprised of three areas as required by federal regulations.
 A student must complete their degree within the specified maximum time frame, demonstrate they are making progress towards the completion of their degree at a pace that will ensure graduation within the maximum time frame, and achieve a GPA that is consistent with graduation requirements.
 This regulation applies to each financial aid applicant, whether a previous recipient or not.

 Annual financial aid SAP evaluations will be completed by the Law School’s Financial Aid Office at the end of each academic year and cannot take place until final grades have been posted.
 This review will determine academic eligibility for the upcoming summer, fall, and/or spring terms.
 Every student who applies for financial aid must maintain SAP, regardless of whether they are a first-time applicant or have received financial aid in the past.
 Any financial assistance offered for the next year is subject to cancellation if the minimum standards of SAP have not been met.
+If a student has a late grade posting or a grade change after the annual SAP evaluation, the student's SAP must be reevaluated using the new information.
+The Financial Aid Office does not automatically review grade changes, but students are instructed within their SAP notification letter that it is their responsibility to inform the Financial Aid Office of a grade change.

 Maximum Time Frame for Degree Completion